Barry Soper: Simon Bridges' National leadership irreparably damaged

 This is not just about an MP going rogue, it's about buying influence and it's about the candid views of a leader that will inevitably impact on his ability to maintain authority.

-Bridges believes Jami-Lee Ross has been recording their telephone conversations for months, pity for his he didn't realise that before now.
+Bridges believes Jami-Lee Ross has been recording their telephone conversations for months, pity for him he didn't realise that before now.

 You'd have to say, even though the pair claims they were once close buddies, their telephone conversations were more than a little stilted with Ross sounding as though he was conducting an interview, which unbeknown to Bridges that's exactly what he was doing.